There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 Testing provided by SC Labs and experiment conducted by Marijuana Growers HQ

-So after gathering all of this information, I was pretty content in knowing that I was decarbing at the right temp for the right amount of time.
-But since I move regularly and use different ovens for decarb, I started noticing that the same material was giving me oil with different potencies.
-Howforwhy?
+So after gathering all of this information, I was pretty content thinking I was decarbing at the right temp for the right amount of time.
+Since I don’t have a lab to test in and I didn’t have a tCheck until very recently, I thought that I was really killing it at the decarb game and my edibles were more effective than ever.

-So they had me try out their Nova Decarboxylator which boasts 100% THCA to THC conversion and no THC loss.
+The Nova Decarboxylator aka the Lift boasts 100% THCA to THC conversion and no THC loss.
 I did a test on the same material I’ve been working with for awhile now and it was truly incredible.
-It allowed me to use so much less cannabis and cut my dosage in half.
+It allowed me to use so much less cannabis and cut my dosage almost in half.

-I’m writing up a review with a cost analysis (coming soon!), but I can tell you for certain that if you decarb and cook with more than a couple of ounces a year, this little machine is absolutely worth the investment.
+I’m writing up a review with a cost analysis (it’s finally here!), but I can tell you for certain that if you decarb and cook with more than a couple of ounces a year, this little machine is absolutely worth the investment.

 The Verdict on Decarboxylation